hooklift/node-libvirt/API.md

 then it will return devices with the specified capability.

 #### Parameters:
-An optional xml describing device capabilites that works like device filter.
+An optional string with the xml describing device capabilites.
+It works like a device filter.

 #### Return:
 An array of strings with the devices names.